-Course Summary + Controlled Assessment/Overview of content: A keen interest in music and listening to music is recommended for anyone opting for the subject It is not essential to play a musical instrument or be a singer to access GCSE Music, when performing students can use music technology on computers and can also DJ or play a musical instrument, The GCSE Music course is delivered in an exciting way giving students of all musical ability an excellent opportunity to develop their musicality through performing, composing and listening.
+A keen interest in music and listening to music is recommended for anyone opting for this subject.
+It is not essential to play a musical instrument or be a singer to access GCSE Music; when performing students can use music technology on computers but can also DJ or play a musical instrument.
+The GCSE Music course is delivered in an exciting way giving students of all musical ability an excellent opportunity to develop their musicality through performing, composing and listening.